dstoianovici/Teensy4_L298_MotorController/README.md

 # open_motor
-This repo provides an open source motor controller library with control inputs over ROS adaptable to many hardware control schemes.
+This repo provides an open source motor controller library, with control inputs over ROS Serial, adaptable to many hardware control schemes.
 In current development, the library is implemented on a teensy4.0 using a Teensy4 Motor Shield.

 This Teensy4 Motor shield incoroporates 2x L298N motor driver ICs, 4 encoder inputs, and 4 current measurement circuits allowing for control of 4 DC motors.
 The firmware provided here allows for direct integration into robotics projects to get protoypes running quickly.